-Initially, one of the major problems about BGA was whether it would be able to offer reliable welding procedure.
+Initially, one of the significant problems with BGA was whether it would offer reliable welding procedures.
 You don’t need to get confused with the term welding; it is just another word for soldering.
 Moreover, as BGA has pads rather than pins on the bottom surface of the device, it is crucial to make sure that the correct welding procedure is adopted.

+All you need to make sure is that the process is set up correctly.
 Luckily, BGA welding methods have shown to be more reliable than traditional quad flat packs.
-All you need to make sure is that the method is set up correctly.
 That, in turn, means that BGA assembly will also be more dependable.
-Thus, BGAs have been greatly used in both prototype PCB assembly and mass production PCB assembly.
+Thus, BGAs have significantly been used in both prototype PCB assembly and mass production PCB assembly.

 Carefully choose the size of the solder balls while performing BGA welding.
 You will need to put a very carefully measured quantity of solder.
 Further, the solder will melt when the solder balls are heated.
 Once melted, surface tension will allow the molten solder to align the package with the PCB correctly.
 The solder will then cool and solidify.
 Thus, your BGA PCB will be all ready.
 Figure 4 shows the hands of an expert attempting to repair the solder balls of BGA.

+PCB assembly and mass production PCB assembly.
 In the beginning, PCB BGA assembly was one of the major fears.
-Engineers were not sure whether PCB BGA assembly would be able to achieve the reliability level of traditional SMT methods.
+Engineers were not sure whether PCB BGA assembly would achieve the reliability level of traditional SMT methods.
 However, BGAs have proved themselves to be more reliable.
-Therefore, BGAs have been greatly used in both prototype Bill Of Materials (BOM) of a PCB get fitted onto a board.
-PCB assembly and mass production PCB assembly.
+Therefore, BGAs have significantly been used in both prototypes Bill Of Materials (BOM) of a PCB get fitted onto aboard.

 As we have already described in the first chapter, the BGA package does not use the sides of IC for the connections.
-It uses the bottom surface of the integrated circuit and thus provides more space for the connections.
-Further, BGA uses copper pads for connections rather than the pins.
+It uses the bottom surface of the integrated circuit and thus provides more space for the links.
+Further, BGA uses copper pads forties rather than pins.

-The copper pads have solder balls which have a complement set of copper pads on a PCB.
+The copper pads have solder balls which have a complementary set of copper pads on a PCB.
 Thus, they can be easily fitted on the PCB.
-It is interesting to note here that the pads are arranged in a grid pattern under the IC.
-Therefore, it is this specific arrangement that gives Ball Grid Array their name.
+It is interesting to note here that the places are arranged in a grid pattern under the IC.
+Therefore, it is this specific arrangement that gives Ball Grid Array its name.

-Generally, the PCB BGA packages have a pitch size of minimum 0.3mm.
+Generally, the PCB BGA packages have a pitch size of a minimum of 0.3mm.
 Moreover, the length between two BGA packages is usually around 0.2 mm.
-Moreover, the least distance to the circuit line is around 0.2 mm.
-These are the general sizes; if you are looking for different sizes, you may contact the manufacturers.
+Moreover, the least distance to the circuit line is about 0.2 mm.
+These are the available sizes; you may contact the manufacturers if you are looking for different sizes.
 Figure 5 is showing a small BGA package on a finger.
 You can guess its size.

-There are six different kinds of BGA package.
-Wne will go through each of them in this section.
+There are six different kinds of BGA packages.
+We will go through each of them in this section.

-1. Moulded Array Process Ball Grid Array (MAPBGA): It is a BGA package which provides low inductance and simple surface mounting.
+1. Moulded Array Process Ball Grid Array (MAPBGA): A BGA package that provides low inductance and simple surface mounting.
 You can use it for low-performance to medium-performance devices.
-It is highly reliable, cheap and has a small footprint.
+It is highly reliable, cheap, and has a small footprint.

-3. Thermally Enhanced Plastic Ball Grid Array (TEPBGA): Just like its name sound, this BGA package can handle great levels of heat dissipation.
+3. Thermally Enhanced Plastic Ball Grid Array (TEPBGA): Just like its name sound, this BGA package can handle significant levels of heat dissipation.
 Its substrate has solid copper planes.

 5. Package on Package (PoP): Do you want to save space on your PCB?
 If that is so, you should use this BGA package.
 It will permit you to put a memory device on some base device.

-Micro BGA: This BGA package is quite small when compared with standard BGA packages.
-Currently, you will see 0.65, 0.75 and 0.8 mm pitch size dominating in the industry.
+Micro BGA: This BGA package is relatively small when compared with standard BGA packages.
+Currently, you will see 0.65, 0.75, and 0.8 mm pitch size dominating the industry.

 Designing PCB BGA

-You may be having problems in creating appropriate exit routes that don’t result in assembly failures or similar problems.
-For right fan-out routing plan, you need to look into many PCB specifics, such as the number of I/O pins, pad and via size, trace width spacing, and how many layers are needed to fan out the BGA.
+You may be having problems creating appropriate exit routes that don’t result in assembly failures or similar issues.
+For the right fan-out routing plan, you need to look into many PCB specifics, such as the number of I/O pins, pad and via size, trace width spacing, and how many layers are needed to fan out the BGA.
 Figure 6 illustrates exit paths in a BGA.

-As a designer, it will not be easy for you to decide the number of layers of a PCB layout.
-PCB with more number of layers will be expensive.
-On the other side, you may need to increase the number of layers to reduce the noise level.
+It will not be easy for you to decide the number of layers of a PCB layout as a designer.
+PCB with more layers will be expensive.
+On the other side, you may need to increase the number of layers to reduce noise.

-First of all, you should determine the size of the via, and space and trace width of the PCB design.
-Then, it is also necessary to determine the quantity of single-channel traces.
-After that, you should decide the number of layers that are required.
-For fewer layers, the key point is to reduce the application of I/O pins.
+First of all, you should determine the size of the via and the space and trace width of the PCB design.
+Then, it is also necessary to decide on the quantity of single-channel traces.
+After that, you should determine the number of layers that are required.
+For fewer layers, the critical point is to reduce the application of I/O pins.

-In the end, wne would agree that it is not easy to design a BGA.
-You will need to follow certain design rules.
-As a beginner, you may find it difficult to design, but Altium Designer will surely make it easy for you.
+In the end, we would agree that it is not easy to design a BGA.
+You will need to follow specific design rules.
+You may find it challenging to create as a beginner, but Altium Designer will surely make it easy for you.

 Repairing Ball Grid Array

-BGA devices have a major issue that you cannot view the soldered joints with optical methods.
-You cannot check the connections by only testing its electrical performance.
-There is a possibility that the connection is soldered inadequately, and with time it deteriorates.
+BGA devices have a significant issue in that you cannot view the soldered joints with optical methods.
+You cannot check the connections by only testing their electrical performance.
+There is a possibility that the relationship is soldered inadequately, and with time it deteriorates.
 Thus, there is only one reliable method of inspection, i.ne.
 X-ray inspection.

 By now, you can right predict that reworking PCB BGAs is also not an easy task.
 However, with the right equipment, you can do it perfectly.
-In the PCB BGA rework procedure, a specific rework station is used to provide the heat required for removing BGA.
+In the PCB BGA correct procedure, a specific rework station provides the heat required for removing BGA.
 That includes a thermocouple to control the temperature, a tool-holding with an infrared heater, and a package-lifting vacuum device.

-In this article, wne have explained in detail about PCB BGAs.
-How they can be the perfect surface mount technology for your ICs.
+In this article, we have explained in detail PCB BGAs how they can be the perfect surface mount technology for your ICs.
 What problems you may encounter and how to deal with them.
 You don’t need to visit any other website for any details.